wurmlab/genomicscourse/2020/practicals/reference_genome/read-cleaning.md

 Below, we will perform two cleaning steps:
   * Trimming the ends of sequence reads using cutadapt.
   * K-mer filtering using kmc3.
-  * Removing sequences that are of low quality or too short using seqtk.
+  * Removing sequences that are of low quality or too short using cutadapt.

 Other tools including [fastx_toolkit](http://github.com/agordon/fastx_toolkit), [kmc2](http://arxiv.org/abs/1407.1507) and [Trimmomatic](http://www.usadellab.org/cms/index.php?page=trimmomatic) can also be useful.